Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Can I eat at a restaurant, cafe or pub?

 Victoria: there are specific directions for differently sized indoor venues.
-Venues smaller than 200 sq m are restricted to a total of 50 patrons, and bigger venues are capped at 150, with both subject to the density rule of one person every 2 sq metres.
-Outdoors venues are capped at 300 people, also subject to the density rule.
-There are no group booking limits.
+Larger indoor venues are capped at 150 patrons, subject to density rule of one person per 2 sq m.
+Outdoor venues are capped at 300 people, also subject to the density rule.
+There are no longer any group booking limitations.

-Queensland: restaurants, cafes, pubs, registered clubs, RSL clubs and hotels with a Covid-safe checklist can seat any number of patrons as long as the 2 sq metres-a-person limit is observed.
-Venues with a floor space less than 200 sq m can have a maximum of 50, not exceeding a limit of one person for every 2 sq m.
+Queensland: restaurants, cafes, pubs, registered clubs, RSL clubs and hotels with a Covid-safe checklist can seat any number of patrons as long as the 2 sq m-a-person limit is observed.

 Tasmania: up to 250 are allowed in an undivided space as long as there is no more than one person every 2 sq m.
 Up to 1,000 people are allowed in an undivided outdoor space, density requirements permitting.

 Western Australia: cafes and restaurants (including in pubs, bars, hotels, casinos, clubs) can open to up to seated diners, with one person every 2 sq m.
-Venues can serve food and alcohol to non-seated patrons.
-There is no requirement for businesses to maintain a patron register.
+There is no requirement for businesses to maintain a patron register, but they must display a COVID Safety Plan Certificate in a prominent location visible to patrons.

-South Australia: restaurants, cafes, pubs, food courts, nightclubs and casinos have caps of 100 people, with density requirements of one person per four square metres total.
+South Australia: restaurants, cafes, pubs, food courts, nightclubs and casinos have caps of 100 people, with density requirements of one person per 4 sq m total.
 Standing consumption, indoors and outdoors, is not allowed.
 Bookings are capped at 10 people maximum, with seated dining only.

 Northern Territory: all businesses can reopen as long as they have a Covid plan.
 The two-hour limit has been lifted, meaning nightclubs can reopen.
 You can buy alcohol from a bar.
 Licensed gaming activities, including Tab, have restarted.

-ACT: restaurants, cafes and other hospitality venues offering seated dining can host up to 100 patrons in each indoor or outdoor space, as long as there is one person every 4 sq m.
+ACT: restaurants, cafes and other hospitality venues offering seated dining can host up to 500 patrons in each space, as long as there is one person per 4 sq m in indoor venues and one person per 4 sq m in outdoor venues.
 This limit excludes staff.

 How far can I travel on holiday within my state?